Community fridge: France

+On December 15, 2017, Cap ou pas cap opened the solidarity refrigerator in front of the store Les Nouveaux Robinson in the 12th arrondissement.
+Every day it is filled with unsold merchants from this small distribution area, who also monitor its contents morning and evening, ensuring that food hygiene standards are met.
+Typical refrigerator temperature should be 40 degrees Fahrenheit.
+Every month the store sends 300 kg of unsold goods there.

+As of April 16, 2019, the Montreux association bar-restaurant Rêv Café has installed a cooperative refrigerator at the initiative of the Montreux association l'Esprit Léger.

 Challenges

+In Berlin, community fridges were designed by the Foodsharing.de community as a social innovation to improve accessibility for the people most in need, who experienced gatekeeping effects from the need to use the online matchmaking service or to have personal connections with volunteers.

-Challenges surrounding community fridges include maintaining cleanliness, ensuring food safety, and making sure that mutual aid model of community fridges is not abused (e.g. that nobody profits from the food).
-In the UK, setting up a community fridge requires a rota of volunteers to clean the fridge and check the food; public liability insurance; the support of the local authority environmental health officer; and, evidently, a fridge and associated waste bins.
+Challenges surrounding community fridges include maintaining cleanliness, ensuring food safety, and making sure that mutual aid model of community fridges is not abused (e.g. for for-profit resale).
+In the UK, setting up a community fridge requires: a rota of volunteers to clean the fridge and check the food; public liability insurance; the support of the local authority environmental health officer; and, evidently, a fridge and associated waste bins.
 Several community fridges in Germany were threatened with closure due to health concerns.

 Community fridges are sometimes criticized for not providing a systemic solution to food insecurity.
 Fridges are needed by those who are actively hungry or do not have the means to access nutritious food, but do not address underlying causes of food insecurity.

-Fridges are also occasionally criticized for not addressing the needs of a community.
+Fridges are occasionally criticized for not addressing the needs of a community.
+In the USA, during a phase of rapid expansion, community fridges were sometime set up without consultation with the local community by people external to that community, accidentally reproducing some patterns of control typical of centrally managed food aid systems.
+To address such concerns, "The Love Fridge models partnership with community-based organisations run by Black and Brown individuals experienced in food security work for mutual benefit".

 Often, food provided to the fridge does not meet the cultural and nutrition needs of the community.
 In addition, there is often controversy surrounding the legality of community fridges.
 Policies addressing maintaining a community fridge vary widely from community to community.
-Fridges must be placed on private property, which makes them dependent on the owners willingness to participate.
+In some USA states, fridges must be placed on private property, which makes them dependent on the owners willingness to participate.
 In Boston's Allston Neighborhood, the Allston community fridge was forced to move because new property owners were no longer willing to house them.
+In Chicago, residents worried about their landlord's reaction to a fridge located in their building.
+In New York, experiments were paired with initiatives to reuse abandoned publicly owned property and vacant lots.